getify/Functional-Light-JS/manuscript/ch9.md

         , [] );
 ```

+I> ## Note
+I>
-**Note:** This implementation choice relies on recursion as we saw in Chapter 8.
+I> This implementation choice relies on recursion as we saw in Chapter 8.

 To use `flatten(..)` with an array of arrays (of any nested depth):